zimmski/tavor/README.md

 ### Command: <code>fuzz</code>

-The fuzz command generates data using the given format file and prints it directly to STDOUT.
+The <code>fuzz</code> command generates data using the given format file and prints it directly to STDOUT.

 ```bash
 tavor --format-file file.tavor fuzz